michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 ## Romans 10

-1. My brethren, (it is) the wishOr, will. of my heart, and my prayer to Aloha concerning them, that they may be saved.
+1. My brethren, (it is) the wish

-2. For I testify of them that they have zeal for Aloha,Or, the zeal of Aloha. but not in knowledge.
+2. For I testify of them that they have zeal for Aloha,

 3. But the righteousness of Aloha they know not, but seek the righteousness of themselves to establish, and on this account to the righteousness of Aloha they have not become subject.